Bodyless Block Propagation: TPS Fully Scalable Blockchain with Pre-Validation: Technique Details of BBP

-Based on this definition, we can determine the sequence of all un-executable transactions, sequence $U_g$, from PPB.
-We first find the transactions which access the Coinbase address, and append them to $U_g$.
-Then, all the transactions that intersect with any transaction in $U_g$ are append to $U_g$ sequentially.
+Based on this definition, we can obtain the sequence of all un-executable transactions, sequence $U_g$, from PPB.
+We first use Ethereum Virtual Machine (EVM) to find the transactions that invoke the related instruction to access the Coinbase address and append them to $U_g$.
+Then, all the transactions that intersect with any transaction in $U_g$ are append to $U_g$ in order.
 This process is repeated until all remaining transactions in PPB do not intersect with any transaction in $U_g$.

 \textbf{\emph{Intermediate State:}} The transactions in PPB that are not in $U_g$ can be executed independently of the transactions in $U_g$.
 Thus, we can execute the transactions not in $U_g$ before the next block is mined.
 Specifically, we first execute the remaining transactions in PPB not in $U_g$ sequentially in the same order as in PPB and store the resulting global state as the intermediate state.
-The detailed pre-validation algorithm is shown in Algorithm \ref{alg2}.
+The detailed pre-validation algorithm is shown in \emph{Algorithm \ref{alg2}}.